Requiring additional information

 For example, if the assessment period for an application is three months, and the extended assessment period is five months (XP=5-3), then the maximum amount of time you have to respond to a notice requiring further information is one month (MP=2-1).

 We may allow a further period if an extraordinary event or circumstance beyond your control prevents you from complying with the period stated in the notice.
+An extraordinary event or circumstance may include such things as natural disasters and similar events beyond the control of the applicant (for example, the destruction of premises or documents by flood or fire).
+An impending refusal of an application is not, in and of itself, an extraordinary event or circumstance.
 For a time shift application, the maximum period is the period agreed to by the APVMA and the applicant.

 Subsection 8C(2A) of the Agvet Code